 First Call Resolution (FCR).

 You’ll be hard pressed to find a customer who prefers having their service interaction split into multiple calls.
 That’s why FCR is such an important metric for call centers.
 By using call-back technology strategically, you can increase your agents’ chances of solving an issue on the first go.
-This is even more impactful when combined with a Visual IVR to collect information more accurately.
+This is even more impactful when combined with Web Call-Backs to collect information more accurately.

 6. Call-backs reduce agent overwhelm during high call volumes.